dreamcatcher-tech/network/Inbox/2023-01-18 1632 Transient Forks.md

 ## Merging back into App
 Eventually the transient may be transitioned into a permanent part of the main app.
 When this happens we need to do a merge or a fork of the transient, then mount the fork in the main app.
 The recipient of the fork would have logic that would allow it to ascertain the validity of the inserted fork.
 Forks may be mounted without history if we do not want to check the history, or if we do not want to carry it around.

+`@@MERGE` should allow the transient fork to be spliced into the

+## Avoiding transients
+In the case of the CRM runDates, we might avoid transients altogether by simply making a real chain if a runDate is not present.
+Then modifications are simply datums that get updated.

 ## Create transient engines that share the repo
 Benefit is that the fork is free, as it read from the existing repo and the point of inception.
 The overlay repo would be entirely in ram, so when it was unmounted, the ram is recovered.